 - Bring the sugar and water to a boil over a medium heat.

-- The jam is ready when it coats the back of a wooden spoon and it sticks well.
+- The jam is ready when it has thickened and become golden brown.
+Test by running your finger across the back of a wooden spoon.